-As more and more listeners embrace the vinyl resurgence, vinyl fans around the world are increasingly on the hunt for the coolest wax to spin on their newly acquired analog hi-fis.
-We would all love to find that hidden first pressing of Sgt.
-Peppers at the local record shop.
-But the rarest, most expensive vinyl records in the world aren’t for playing — unless you’re just that baller.
-Worth hundreds of thousands of dollars in some cases, the world’s most sought-after records aren’t just antiques or even works of art, they’re tangible time stamps of rock ‘n roll history, each with its own story to tell.
+As more and more listeners embrace the vinyl resurgence, vinyl fans around the world are increasingly on the hunt for the coolest wax to spin on their newly acquired analog system.
+Sure, we would all love to find that hidden first pressing of Sgt.
+Peppers at the local record shop, but the rarest, most expensive vinyl records in the world typically aren’t for playing — unless you’ve got boatloads of cash to waste.
+Worth hundreds of thousands of dollars in some cases, the world’s most sought-after records are tangible time stamps of rock ‘n roll history, each with its own story to tell.

-To tell those stories we compiled a list of some of the most expensive and drool-worthy vinyl records on the planet.
-And while none of us will likely get our paws on any of these gems, a vinyl fan can dream.
+To tell those stories we compiled a list of some of the most expensive and drool-worthy vinyl (and some shellac) records ever pressed.
+And while none of us will likely get our paws on any of these gems, a fan can dream.
 So follow us below for the rarest, strangest, and just plain coolest cuts ever pressed.
-While you’re at it, be sure to check out our vinyl tips on everything from how to buy and store your first vinyl collection, to which are the best record players and phono preamps to nab so you can build a killer turntable setup of your own.
+And while you’re at it, be sure to check out our tips on everything from how to buy and store your first vinyl collection, to which are the best record players and phono preamps to nab so you can build a killer turntable setup of your own.

 Elvis Presley, My Happiness acetate — $300,000